Color television: Early television

 Experiments with facsimile image transmission systems that used radio broadcasts to transmit images date to the 19th century.
-It was not until the 20th century that advances in electronics and light detectors made what we know as television practical.
+It was not until the 20th century that advances in electronics and light detectors made television practical.
 A key problem was the need to convert a 2D image into a "1D" radio signal; some form of image scanning was needed to make this work.
 Early systems generally used a device known as a "Nipkow disk", which was a spinning disk with a series of holes punched in it that caused a spot to scan across and down the image.
 A single photodetector behind the disk captured the image brightness at any given spot, which was converted into a radio signal and broadcast.
 A similar disk was used at the receiver side, with a light source behind the disk instead of a detector.

 A number of such mechanical television systems were being used experimentally in the 1920s.
 The best-known was John Logie Baird's, which was actually used for regular public broadcasting in Britain for several years.
 Indeed, Baird's system was demonstrated to members of the Royal Institution in London in 1926 in what is generally recognized as the first demonstration of a true, working television system.
 In spite of these early successes, all mechanical television systems shared a number of serious problems.
 Being mechanically driven, perfect synchronization of the sending and receiving discs was not easy to ensure, and irregularities could result in major image distortion.
 Another problem was that the image was scanned within a small, roughly rectangular area of the disk's surface, so that larger, higher-resolution displays required increasingly unwieldy disks and smaller holes that produced increasingly dim images.
 Rotating drums bearing small mirrors set at progressively greater angles proved more practical than Nipkow discs for high-resolution mechanical scanning, allowing images of 240 lines and more to be produced, but such delicate, high-precision optical components were not commercially practical for home receivers.